idaholab/moose/framework/doc/content/syntax/Materials/index.md

 1. `getADMaterialProperty<TYPE>` retrieves a property with a name "property_name" to be consumed by the object that will include automatic differentiation.

-For on object to consume a property the same basic procedure is followed.
+For an object to consume a property the same basic procedure is followed.
 First in the consuming objects header file a `MaterialProperty` with the correct type (e.g., `Real` for the diffusivity example) is declared (in the C++ sense) as follows.
 Notice, that the member variable is a +const+ reference.
 The const is important.
 Consuming objects cannot modify a property, it only uses the